pressureless/paper_md/papers/Regularized/Regularized.md

 where p is the pressure scalar field acting as a Lagrangian multiplier that enforces the divergence-free constraint.
 For a pointwise load with force vector f , the (singular) fundamental solution of (4) is known as the Stokeslet [Chwang and Wu 1975; Hancock 1953], and matches the expression in (3) with ν =1/2 (i.e., b =a/2).

 Deformation Gradient: From a displacement field u(x −x0), an arbitrary point x embedded in a linear elastic material is deformed to x +u(x −x0).
 The associated deformation gradient is then defined bya3×3matrixoftheformG(x−x0)=I+∇u(x−x0).
-By analyzing this matrix G(r), we can obtain different properties of the displace- ment field u(r) (see, e.g., [Slaughter 2002]).
-For instance, the skew- symmetric part of ∇u(r) indicates the infinitesimal rotation induced by u(r), while its symmetric part corresponds to the elastic strain and determines the infinitesimal stretching.
+By analyzing this matrix G(r), we can obtain different properties of the displacement field u(r) (see, e.g., [Slaughter 2002]).
+For instance, the skew-symmetric part of ∇u(r) indicates the infinitesimal rotation induced by u(r), while its symmetric part corresponds to the elastic strain and determines the infinitesimal stretching.
 The strain tensor can be also decomposed into a trace term that represents the uniform scaling of the volume of the elastic medium, and a traceless term that informs the undergoing pinching deformation.
 We will use these deformation gradient decompositions in Section 6 to construct twist, scale, and pinch elastic brushes.

 # 3D REGULARIZED KELVINLETS
-The concentrated body load at a single point x0 introduces a singu- larity to the Kelvinlet solution, making its displacements and deriva- tives indefinite nearby x0.
+The concentrated body load at a single point x0 introduces a singularity to the Kelvinlet solution, making its displacements and derivatives indefinite nearby x0.
 For this reason, the singular Kelvinlet is numerically unsuitable for digital sculpting.
 To overcome this issue, we adopt the regularization scheme introduced in [Cortez 2001], andconsiderasmoothedbodyloadb(r)=fρε(r) μàu+ μ ∇(∇·u)+b=0.
 (1−2ν)
 (2) Kelvinlets: In the case of a concentrated body load due to a force with force vector f and normalized density